shreddykr/skr-chopshop/README.md

    Approach the chopshop NPC with a stolen vehicle nearby.

-   Interact with the NPC using the ox_target interaction system.
+   Interact with the NPC using the ox_target or qb-target interaction system.

    Receive a random cash payout, and the vehicle will be removed from the game world.